radiohertz/oknotok.xyz/content/posts/endpoint_security_rust.md

 Endpoint Security is an Apple Framework to monitor system events for potentially suspicious activity.

-Endpoint Security clients can listen to various events such as File System, Processes, Signals, etc.
+Endpoint Security clients can listen to various events, such as file system, processes, signals, etc.
-Check the official [Apple documentation](https://developer.apple.com/documentation/endpointsecurity/es_event_type_t) for a list of all events you can listen to.
+Check the official [Apple documentation](https://developer.apple.com/documentation/endpointsecurity/es_event_type_t) for a list of all the events you can listen to.

 # The Program